TCL735/react-redux-sample-app/README.md

 - You can use whatever React project boilerplate, tools and libraries you like.
 - TypeScript is preferred over JavaScript.
 - Application parts must have tests, however it's not necessary to have full test coverage, write at least a single one for every type of test.
 As an example for imaginary Redux project: action creator, reducer, asynchronous functions, UI component render, UI component user interactions are different types of tests.

-### Submitting

-- Please bundle your homework using `git bundle create lp-fe-homework.bundle --all`
-- Attach the bundle file to an email and send as a reply to the initial homework email
-- We will then extract it using `git clone lp-fe-homework.bundle` on our side

----

-version: 2023-07-31

 ## Available Scripts